Take a camping trip on the wild side

 Be minimalist with everything you need on your back.
 This way means the most in flexibility.

 Wild camping isn’t legal everywhere in the UK just yet, but that doesn't mean that there aren't places you can camp where you like.
-Some of the Scottish wilderness is open to wild camping, as is Dartmoor National Park and other beautiful landscapes.
+Some of the Scottish wilderness is open to wild camping.
 The only rule you will have is to leave nature as you found it in the first place - what’s not to love?
+Recent court cases have meant further restrictions on wild camping in the Dartmoor National Park.